menu

 Real Estate Prices & Overview

-Borger City Center is a suburban neighborhood (based on population density) located in Borger, Texas.
+Borger City Center is a rural neighborhood (based on population density) located in Borger, Texas.

-Real estate in the City Center of Borger, TX is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+Real estate in the City Center of Borger, TX is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and mobile homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the City Center neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics